juji-io/datalevin/README.md

 * 0.6.0 ~~As a search engine: full-text search across database.~~ [Done 2022/03/10]
 * 0.7.0 ~~Explicit transactions, lazy results loading, and results spill to disk when memory is low.~~ [Done 2022/12/15]
-* 0.8.0 Tuples and composite tuples.
+* 0.8.0 Map interface to KV store; tuples and composite tuples.
 * 0.9.0 A new Datalog query engine with improved performance.
-* 1.0.0 As a production rule engine: iterative rules application and truth maintenance.
+* 1.0.0 As a document store: automatic indexing and incremental updates.
 * 1.1.0 Transaction log storage and access API.
 * 1.2.0 Read-only replicas for server.
-* 1.3.0 Option to store data in compressed form.
+* 2.0.0 Distributed mode.
-* 1.4.0 Arbitrary data as attribute.
+* 2.1.0 Option to store data in compressed form.
-* 1.5.0 Fully automatic schema migration on write.
+* 2.2.0 Arbitrary data as attribute.
-* 2.0.0 Distributed mode with raft based replication.
+* 2.3.0 Fully automatic schema migration on write.
-* 3.0.0 As a document store: automatic indexing.
+* 3.0.0 As a production rule engine: iterative rules application and truth maintenance.
 * 4.0.0 As a graph database: implementing [loom](https://github.com/aysylu/loom) graph protocols.